LelsersLasers/Advanced-Honors-Comp-Sci/Lab1/README.md

 If you do not want to use a GUI, then you can use our command line version.
 To do so, run `main_cli.py` and type in the command line arguments.
-This version cannot change in realtime.
+This version cannot change the parameters in realtime.
+Use `main_cli.py -h` to see the help text for the command line arguments.

 ## Notes